111StudioKK/lambda-cli/README.md

   }
 }
 ```

-#TODO
+### Redux guidelines

+>TODO

+##TODO

 1. ~~Scaffold initial project.~~
 2. ~~Scaffold Components.~~
 3. ~~Serve the application for development.~~
+4. Bootstrap the inital redux setup.
-4. Build the application for production.
+5. Build the application for production.
-5. Run the test suite.
+6. Run the test suite.
-6. Improve the cli interface (better help / more granular execution of commands with args).
+7. Improve the cli interface (better help / more granular execution of commands with args).
-7. Build the doc generator.
+8. Build the doc generator.
-8. Build a component telemetry page.
+9. Build a component telemetry page.